With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreDevereux Advanced Behavioral Health is one of mental health facilities in Cobb County, Georgia, located at 1291 Stanley Road Nw, 30152 zip code.
-Devereux Advanced Behavioral Health provides residential treatment.
-Devereux Advanced Behavioral Health provides trauma therapy, couples/family therapy and psychotropic medication to children / adolescents.
+Learn MoreDevereux Advanced Behavioral Health is a mental health clinic in Cobb County, Georgia, located at 1291 Stanley Road Nw, 30152 zip code.
+Devereux Advanced Behavioral Health offers residential treatment.
+Devereux Advanced Behavioral Health provides dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
 Devereux Advanced Behavioral Health also supports people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Devereux Advanced Behavioral Health include education services, suicide prevention services and family psychoeducation.
+Some other services provided by Devereux Advanced Behavioral Health include family psychoeducation, case management and suicide prevention services.

-Learn MoreCobb/douglas Community Service Board Cobb Outpatient Services is a mental health treatment clinic in Cobb County, Georgia, located at 1650 County Services Parkway, 30008 zip code.
+Learn MoreCobb/douglas Community Service Board Cobb Outpatient Services is one of mental health facilities in Cobb County, Georgia, located at 1650 County Services Parkway, 30008 zip code.
 Cobb/douglas Community Service Board Cobb Outpatient Services provides outpatient treatment.
-Cobb/douglas Community Service Board Cobb Outpatient Services provides psychotropic medication, integrated dual diagnosis disorder treatment and trauma therapy to young adults, seniors 65 or older and children / adolescents.
+Cobb/douglas Community Service Board Cobb Outpatient Services provides integrated dual diagnosis disorder treatment, trauma therapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
 Cobb/douglas Community Service Board Cobb Outpatient Services also supports people with trauma.
-Additional services provided by Cobb/douglas Community Service Board Cobb Outpatient Services consist of intensive case management, supported employment and court-ordered outpatient treatment.
+Additional services provided at Cobb/douglas Community Service Board Cobb Outpatient Services include supported employment, intensive case management and court-ordered outpatient treatment.

 Learn MoreWellstar Bh Center At Cobb Hospital is a mental health facility in Cobb County, GA, located at 3950 Austell Road in the 30106 zip code.
 Wellstar Bh Center At Cobb Hospital provides hospital inpatient treatment.
-Wellstar Bh Center At Cobb Hospital provides group therapy, couples/family therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Wellstar Bh Center At Cobb Hospital provides couples/family therapy, group therapy and activity therapy to young adults, seniors 65 or older and adults.
 Wellstar Bh Center At Cobb Hospital also supports people with serious mental illness, people with HIV or AIDS and people requiring dual diagnosis treatment.
 Additional services offered by Wellstar Bh Center At Cobb Hospital consist of case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.